kjschmidt913/cpdbProject/checkpoint1/README.md

 ### Of those commanders, what is the percentage of high complaints units they’ve overseen (over all units they’ve overseen)?
 How does this compare to the average commander?
 **Run question3.sql or copy and paste the queries below**
 <br><br>
+Because question 3 relies on the answer from question 2, we cannot answer this question right now.

+### What is the average allegation_count for these units, and percentage of those allegations have been sustained?
+How does this compare to the average police unit?
+**Run question4.sql or copy and paste the queries below**
+<br><br>
 We looked up the appropriate allegation data per officer, so we can associate it with the unit:
 ```
 SELECT num_allegations, num_allegations_disciplined, oau.officer_id, oau.unit_id, oau.description, oau.unit_name